marknelsonengineer/empire/CONTRIBUTE.md

 ## Coding Conventions
+- I intend to let [CLion] reflow the source code
 - Put 2 blank lines between functions
 - Put a space before the `;`.
 Ex. `return true ;`
 - Memscan uses `printf` but we may convert to something that can be tested with the [Boost test] framework
+- For enums, the last element should be called COUNT and has the number of elements in the enum.

 ## Naming Conventions